 - 6 (small) green tea bags

-- 1/2 cup agave
+- 1/2 cup honey, optional maple syrup

-- 1 lime or lemon, sliced
+- 1 lemon, sliced

 - 8 fresh mint leaves, (add to pitcher or individual glasses)

-In a small saucepan over medium-high heat, bring 2 cups water to the point of steaming, remove from heat and add tea bags.
+- In a small saucepan over medium-high heat, bring 2 cups water to the point of steaming, remove from heat and add tea bags.
 Allow tea bags to steep for 8 minutes.

-Note: Never boil tea bags as it makes the tea bitter.
+- Note: Never boil tea bags as it makes the tea bitter.
 You may steep tea up to 12 minutes in steaming water as this allows more antioxidants to be released but will also make the tea stronger.

 For more healthy Southern recipes and other skinnied up recipes, subscribe to our newsletter.
 We’ll send you all the latest recipes, workouts, fitness routines, and meal plans.